anmolsachan/monotif/UsageManual.md

   ./run.sh
 ```

-10) Making HTTP request for subsription
+10) Making HTTP request for subscription
 ```
 Http requests can be made using CURL Requsts ,postman google extension etc.
 Please look into src/tests/http_tests.py for the supported schema for the app.